Cohunu Koala Park

-A miniature railway built by volunteers runs around the park; it operates on most weekends and public holidays.
+A miniature railway built by volunteers runs around the park.
+It operates on most weekends and public holidays.

-On the 24th October 2021 two people broke into the park in the early hours of the morning where they proceeded to abduct a pregnant female guinea pig that was then drowned in the freshwater crocodile pond.
+On 24 October 2021, two people broke into the park in the early hours of the morning where they proceeded to abduct a pregnant female guinea pig that was then drowned in the freshwater crocodile pond.
 The intruders also stole items from the park's utility sheds.